Mortgage

 Debt-service coverage ratio (DSCR)

-This ratio compares a business’ cash flow to its debts in order to help lenders assess the financial health of a business seeking a commercial real estate loan.
+This ratio compares a business’ cash flow to its debts to help lenders assess the financial health of a business seeking a commercial real estate loan.
 Some lenders may have DSCR requirements in order to qualify a borrower for a loan.

 Debt-to-income (DTI) ratio